Minimuino/thumbstick-deadzones/README.md

 5. Test how easy is to do the following: align character's feet with one of the deep blue horizontal lines' edge; after that, move along that edge for a couple of seconds; then start to move slowly towards the other edge of the line; when you've reached it, keep moving along that edge for another two seconds.
 You can do this test at various speeds.

 6. With the right stick perform a circular motion at a constant angular speed.
 Does the character rotate smoothly?
-Or does he seem to "stop" for a moment at certain rotations (specifically when X=0 or Y=0)?
+Or does he seem to "stop" for a moment at certain angles (specifically when X=0 or Y=0)?

 I've been doing some testing with both Xbox 360 and PS3 official controllers (Debian + Firefox environment), and I've found something quite interesting: with PS3 controller there's no need to do deadzone processing at all.
 It works reeeally smooth in every case... with deadzone set to *None*!
 One may think that it could be just an excellent piece of hardware and no post-processing is needed.
-But test #6 reveals something against this hypothesis: it "stops" at certain positions, very similar to our hybrid deadzone behavior.
+But test #6 reveals something against this hypothesis: it "stops" at certain angles, very similar to our hybrid deadzone behavior.
 That's a clear proof of a deadzone post-process running beneath the surface.
 Does the PS3 controller have kind of a built-in deadzone?
 Or is it the linux driver?
 No idea.
 So, please, if you can throw some light on this issue, I'd really appreciate it.
 I've also tested the Dualshock in Cocos2D engine with identical result.

 Well, so below you can see the results table for these tests that I've run.
 You can reproduce them in the demo.
-Also, I'm looking forward to test Xbox ONE controller as soon as possible.
+Also, I'm looking forward to test Xbox ONE and PS4 controllers as soon as possible.

 |  | 1 | 2 | 3 | 4 | 5 | 6 |
 |--|---|---|---|---|---|---|